forzavitale/forzavitale.github.io/about.md

 ---
 layout: page
-title: A little about me
+title: A little about me...
 permalink: /about/
 ---

-Data Science Immersive student at General Assembly in NYC.
-Data visualization forever.
+Data visualization-focused, MA in Stats, cooks all the time.

-### Say hello!
+### Want to collaborate or just say hi?
+E-mail me!

 [rebecca.e.vitale@gmail.com](mailto:email@domain.com)